 - Use a conversational tone: This one’s a biggie — people use different words when performing voice searches than they do when typing a search into Google.
 They may type a short string of nouns, such as “car repair local,” but they’re much more likely to say the words, “Bixby, find the best local car repair shop.”
 As the intelligence behind voice-activated search continues to evolve, searches will invariably trend toward returning these simple, conversational phrases.
 Savvy businesses should incorporate conversational language into their websites and online listings to increase their chances of getting selected in “long tail” search queries.

 - Determine the questions your audience asks: Consider simple questions people might ask about your goods and services, your physical location and the way you operate.
+This specifically applies to “near me” searches.
 For example, “Alexa, where’s the best local Thai food?”
 A follow-up questions may be one of the following: “Are they open now?
 Do they accept credit cards?
 Do they deliver?
 Do they take reservations?”
 Sit down and brainstorm simple, searchable answers for the questions potential customers are most likely to ask when searching for a business like yours.
 (Note: not every device supports related questions.
 On Alexa, Follow-up mode has to be enabled by the user.
 So ensure you’ve got a set of question answers that are first optimized for single-query results.)

 Check out this video for more information about optimizing your business listings for search.